How to Create and Set Up Global Load Balancers

 If your domain is currently managing traffic, this may result in some downtime but you can take steps to minimize the downtime.
 To migrate traffic to the new load balancer, we recommend setting the TTL (Time To Live) values of your domain’s existing A and AAAA records to the lowest values that your provider allows, then create the new records.
 This allows existing clients to continue using the old records while new clients get directed to the new load balancer.
 Once you’ve set up the new records, wait for the TTL expire for the old records and then remove them to complete the migration.

-At your DNS provider, create a record for each IP address.
-This should add four new records to your domain: two A records and two AAAA records.
-See your DNS provider’s documentation to see how this is done.
+At your DNS provider, create a record for each address.
+This should add four new records to your domain: two A records (one for each IPv4 address) and two AAAA records (one for each IPv6 address).
+See your DNS provider’s documentation for the exact steps.

 Once you’ve added the DNS records at your DNS provider, it may take time for the changes to propagate across the internet.
-You can check that the migration was successful by viewing traffic in the load balancer Graphs tab or testing connectivity to the domain from different locations.
-To view the load balancer’s traffic statistics from the load balancer’s overview page, click the Graphs tabs.
+You can verify the migration by viewing traffic on the load balancer’s Insights tab or by testing connectivity to the domain from different locations.